Pennsylvania is now a card-carrying member of the online poker states.

 Make no mistake, though, things are just getting started for PA online poker.
 Other sites are expected to join PokerStars in Pennsylvania soon.

 The good news is that you have found the premier guide to all things online poker in Pennsylvania.
-Read on for the latest on PA poker sites, bonus offers for new players and how to download poker sites on your laptop or phone.
+Read on for the latest on PA poker sites, no deposit bonus offers for new players and how to download poker sites on your laptop or phone.

 Yes, online poker is completely legal in the state of Pennsylvania.
 Though it only launched in November 2019, online poker, as a practice, has been legal in PA for more than two years.